 Welcome.
 This is my personal website and blog.
-I write on just about any topic, but if I had to pick one or two specific subject areas, I will go with Technology and Lifestyle.
+I write on many different topics, but if I had to pick one or two specific subject areas, I will go with Technology and Lifestyle.
 Still, there are many times that I rant about other things.
 This is my personal blog after all, and I get to write anything I want.

 I published my first blog post on 3rd April 2007, so that’ll be when I consider this blog site to be created.
 But I’ve been publishing on the Internet far prior to that.
 This blog is an evolution of my “personal homepage”, which I had setup 10 years prior to that in 1997.